 Search sticky header

-With a sticky header, visitors can scroll further and pay more attention to the individual table attributes with the objective of specific action.
+With a sticky header, visitors can scroll further and pay more attention to the individual table attributes with the objective of a specific action.

 Search Within Results